rebelsky/sams-assorted-musings-reflections/cool-friends-2020-01-26.md

 I should try to convince Justin to bring her back for his [Digital Media Design for Performance](http://thd295.thomas.sites.grinnell.edu/) class [5].
 I should also keep Rachel in mind the next time there's a call for honorary degree recipients.
-Her work is artistic and I'm pretty sure that she was a dual CS/English major; perhaps we can give her an honorary doctorate in humane letters.
+Her work is artistic and I'm pretty sure that she was a dual CS/English major (or at least she loved taking courses from Ed Moore); perhaps we can give her an honorary doctorate in humane letters.
 And I should certainly write a more complete musings about Rachel.
 I see that I have some notes for such a musing that I started more than three years ago [6].
 Stay tuned.

 ---